How to Start Your Own Online Magazine in 2025

 5. How to structure your online magazine

-When we talk about structuring a magazine, we're speaking primarily of the sections you should include and the order you put them in — your editorial formula.
-Of course, the decision you make here depends largely on what type of online magazine you intend to create, the goal of your magazine, and your target audience.
-The good news is that with a digital magazine, you have even more freedom and flexibility than with a printed edition.
+The choice you make here depends on the type of online magazine you want to create.
+It also depends on your magazine's goal and your target audience.
+The good news is that a digital magazine gives you more freedom and flexibility than a printed one.

 Let's first cover the most common sections that almost always appear in traditional magazines.